garethcmurphy/asdc_structure_talk/PITCHME.md

 ### Known bugs:
 - Time order can be non-sequential
 - Most significant digit is missing from time
+- Fails when nonstandard packet is received
+- Packet sequences with gaps are not processed
 ---
 ### Level 1
 ---